2002nishthajain/Employee-management-database/README.md

 # Employee-management-database
-This project uses django framework with python and html for frontend and backend development.
+For frontend and backend development, this project employs the Django framework using Python and HTML.
+This project creates a database to manage employee information in a company.

-The project is a webapp for employee management, providing authorised access to users.
-The user access varies from viewing, updating and deleting employee details.
+The project is a webapp for personnel administration that grants users authorised access.
+User access ranges from reading, amending, and deleting employee information.